 With the New Invi Series style of leadline, constant aggravating braille tangles are almost a thing of the past due to NO Exterior Leads!
 With Exterior Leads, braille lines are constantly getting caught on them, leads on the exterior act as a catch spot and is honestly one of the most aggravating parts of cast netting when you’re trying to load your cast net fast for the next throw.

 Sometimes you are only given a few opportunities when throwing over live bait and there’s nothing worse than getting ready to throw your cast net only to find that the leads caught your braille lines AGAIN and tangled them.
 The New Invi Series leaves your cast net sporting a very smooth and clean appearance.
 This eliminates catch spots and eliminates braille tangles by more than 80% !!

-We are talking the Highest Standards and the Highest Performance in existance with this New Patent Pending Cast Net Technology, Exclusively by Black Pearl!
+We are talking the Highest Standards and the Highest Performance in existance with this New Patented Design “U.S. Patent.
+No. D897,486” Cast Net Technology, Exclusively by Black Pearl!

 Industry standard Braille Lines: